shridharpuntambekar-okta/Utility-Projects/AllFieldsAllRecordsQuery/README.md

 * Populate the desired objects to query in the `objListToQuery.txt` file.
 Use API names of objects and one per line.
 Remove whitespaces and new lines.

+---
+### Execution

-* To execute navigate to the base folder in terminal and enter following command `source scriptToPullData.sh`
+* To execute navigate to the base folder in terminal and enter following command:

+`chmod +x scriptToPullData.sh`
+`source scriptToPullData.sh`

 ---